Partition sum of thermal, under-constrained systems: Stiff-spring limit ( ki=infty )

 Thus, $\left\vert\partial \Lambda_{N_s}/\partial \Delta\vecn{q}\right\vert \sim [-(\varepsilon +b_\varepsilon\gamma^2)]^{1/2}$.
 As a consequence, we obtain that the integral in Eq.~\eqref{eq:Omega-remaining-integral-ellipsoid-surface} scales as the hyper-surface area of the ellipsoid divided by $[-(\varepsilon+b_\varepsilon\gamma^2)]^{1/2}$:

 Hence, $\Omega\sim\Omega_{N_s}$ scales as a power law with the distance to the transition point as long as $N_\mathrm{1st}^\ast>2$.
-In \aref{app:higher-order-delta-ell-Ns}, we show that the exponent in Eq.~\eqref{eq:Omega-Ns-final-result} can change if we allow for $K$th-order zero modes with $K>1$ at the transition.
+In \aref{app:higher-order-delta-ell-Ns}, we prove this result in a more general context, where we show that the exponent in Eq.~\eqref{eq:Omega-Ns-final-result} can change if we allow for $K$th-order zero modes with $K>1$ at the transition.

-In \aref{app:first-order-gamma}, we discuss the more general case where the $\tilde{B}_p^{(1)}$ do not vanish.
+In \aref{app:first-order-gamma}, we discuss the more general case where the $\tilde{B}_p^{(1)}$ and $\tilde{C}_{pq}^{(1)}$ do not vanish.
 The definition of $b_\varepsilon$ changes like in the athermal case, while the result Eq.~\eqref{eq:Omega-Ns-final-result} remains the same up to an additional term $B_{N_s}^{(1)}\gamma$, which can be removed through redefining $\gamma$.